 How Much Did Taipei 101 Cost To Build?

-Taipei 101 costs close to $1.8 billion to build, which puts it near the top of the list of the most expensive buildings on Earth.
+Taipei 101 cost around $1.8 billion to build .
+This price puts it near the top of the list of the most expensive buildings on Earth.

-Absolutely.
 It’s one of the world’s tallest buildings, you won’t have to pay a fortune to visit, and you’ll form plenty of memories when visiting.
-Taiwan’s tallest building is worth a day trip and should be a part of anyone’s itinerary.